OpenGammaProject/Open-Gamma-Detector/README.md

 ![Am-176 spectrum](docs/am-241.png)

 30 minute spectrum of a small tea cup with pure Uraninite (Pitchblende) contents in its glaze.
-You can see all kinds of isotopes of the Uranium series:
+You can see all kinds of isotopes of the Uranium series including the Bi-214 peak at ~610 keV:

 ![Uraninite Glaze](docs/glaze.png)